FOUR PEAKS STATION

 Limiting the number of walkers or mountain bikers ensures you experience the peace and tranquility of the Four Peaks high country environment, and prevents disruption to the stock being farmed there.

-Usually only your group will be using the huts, and walking or biking each section of the track, at any one time.
+Usually only your group will be using the hut, and walking or biking each section of the track, at any one time.
 Although smaller groups of 2’s or 3’s will be required to share the hut facilities if there are other bookings for the same dates, which can occur over public holidays and weekends.

 FOUR PEAKS WALKING TRACK